 The order of the service generally takes us from gathering together, to listening for God’s Word, to responding around Christ’s table, to being sent out for service.
 Congregational participation is invited through singing, unison prayers, responsive readings, silence, the greeting of other worshipers, receiving bread and wine at communion, and offering gifts.

 The Scripture readings follow the Revised Common Lectionary, a 3-year schedule of Old Testament, New Testament and Gospel readings in use in many Presbyterian, Methodist, Lutheran, Episcopal and other churches.
 The preaching is based on one or more of the Scripture readings.
 The sermon may be delivered by one of Trinity’s pastors, or occasionally by a guest.

-Persons exploring God’s call to Christian fellowship, discipleship and service are regularly invited to prepare for Baptism or baptismal renewal, and are accompanied in their preparation by a church member companion.
-For more information visit Companeros.
+Persons exploring God’s call to Christian fellowship, discipleship and service are regularly invited to prepare for Baptism or baptismal renewal, and are accompanied in their preparation by a church member companion in our Companeros program.
 Parents requesting baptism for their children are encouraged to contact the pastor.

 To learn more about Reformed Worship and Sacraments go to: www.pcusa.org/sacraments